Generic Name: Terbinafine hydrochloride

 - loss of energy or interest in daily activities

 - mood changes

-- serious skin or allergic reactions.
-Tell your doctor right away or get emergency help if you get any of these symptoms:
+- Serious skin or allergic reactions, which may include problems with some of your body organs.
+Tell your doctor right away or get emergency medical help if you get any of these symptoms:

 - swelling of your face, eyes, lips, tongue or throat

 - trouble swallowing or breathing

 Also tell your doctor about any new symptoms, such as cough, chest pain, fast heartbeat, or blood in your urine.

 - New or worsening lupus.
 Stop taking Terbinafine tablets and tell your doctor if you get any of the following: